engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 More details available at [diataxis.fr/tutorials](https://diataxis.fr/tutorials/).

+### Technical References

+We mold the former types of documentation for the optimal experience of our user.
+We omit information for readability, and guide our reader through the immediately applicable features of our product.
+Technical reference, however, is fact.
+The information provided describes measurable and observable behavior.
+Software reference documentation outlines the anatomy and usage of APIs, classes, and functions.
+Besides the source code, references are considered as the definitive source of truth.

+High-quality reference material distinguishes itself with consistency, standards, and searchability.
+When consulting our references, our user knows exactly where to look and what format to expect.
+We do not deviate in layout or information within product references.
+Modern reference documentation showcases examples and may even offer interactive elements for better understanding.

+More details available at [diataxis.fr/tutorials](https://diataxis.fr/tutorials/).

 ### Explanations

 It’s documentation that it makes sense to read while away from the product itself (one could say, explanation is the only kind of documentation that it might make sense to read in the bath).